Homebrew/actions/limit-pull-requests/README.md

-# Limit Pull Requests GitHub Action
+# Limit pull requests GitHub Action

 An action that limits the number of open pull requests to the repository created by a user.